Column-Level Checksum Generation for Cross-Engine Data Reconciliation

 row_index: int

-def _compute_row_digest(row: Dict[str, Any], row_index: int, algorithm: str = "sha256") -> str:
+def compute_row_digest(row: Dict[str, Any], row_index: int,

-"""Compute a deterministic digest for a single row."""
+"""Compute a deterministic digest for one row."""

 try: